WordPress/gutenberg/packages/components/src/navigator/navigator-provider/README.md

 ### `goBack`: `( path: string, options: NavigateOptions ) => void`

 The `goBack` function allows navigating to the parent screen.
-Parent/child navigation only works if the path you define are hierarchical (see note above).
+Parent/child navigation only works if the paths you define are hierarchical (see note above).

 When a match is not found, the function will try to recursively navigate the path hierarchy until a matching screen (or the root `/`) are found.

-The available options are the same as for the `goTo` method minus the `isBack` property, which is not available for the `goBack` method.
+The available options are the same as for the `goTo` method, except for the `isBack` property, which is not available for the `goBack` method.

 ### `location`: `NavigatorLocation`